tidyomics/tidyomicsWorkshop/README.md

 # Install workshop package

-remotes::install_github("tidy-biology/TidyGenomicsTranscriptomicsWorkshop_bioc2023", build_vignettes = TRUE)
+remotes::install_github("tidy-biology/TidyGenomicsTranscriptomicsWorkshop", build_vignettes = TRUE)

 # To view vignettes
-library(TidyGenomicsTranscriptomicsWorkshopBioc2023)
+library(TidyGenomicsTranscriptomicsWorkshop)
-browseVignettes("TidyGenomicsTranscriptomicsWorkshopBioc2023")
+browseVignettes("TidyGenomicsTranscriptomicsWorkshop")
 ```

-To run the code, you could then copy and paste the code from the workshop vignette or [R markdown file](https://raw.githubusercontent.com/tidy-biology/TidyGenomicsTranscriptomicsWorkshop_bioc2023/master/vignettes/tidytranscriptomics.Rmd) into a new R Markdown file on your computer.
+To run the code, you could then copy and paste the code from the workshop vignette or [R markdown file](https://raw.githubusercontent.com/tidy-biology/TidyGenomicsTranscriptomicsWorkshop/master/vignettes/tidytranscriptomics.Rmd) into a new R Markdown file on your computer.

 ## Workshop Description